oxsilaree/stat-physics/README.md

 ## Features

 - **Monte Carlo Simulations**: Includes implementations of the Wolff algorithm and two-replica methods.
-- **Population Annealing**: A robust approach to simulate systems at different temperatures efficiently.
+- **Population Annealing**: A robust approach to simulate systems at different temperatures efficiently, and allows for parallelization of code.
-- **Statistical Analysis**: Tools to compute observables such as energy, magnetization, and heat capacity.
+- **Statistical Analysis**: Tools to compute observables such as heat capacity, cluster wrapping (in any direction), fourier analysis and more.
 - **Parallelization**: OpenMP-based parallelized algorithms for high performance on multi-core systems.
-- **Checkpointing**: Save and resume simulations for long-running tasks.

 ## Repository Structure